 Spring is the season of new beginnings and new growth.
 As the temperature starts to warm up and everything begins to thaw from the winter, spring foraging options increase!
 This is the time of year for fresh salad greens, tasty spring flowers and shoots, medicinal plants, and a few edible mushrooms.
 This list of what to forage in spring will help you get started on your spring foraging adventure!

-Chickweed is a tasty edible green that comes up in early spring.
-In some milder locations it will even grow throughout winter.
-Once it warms up chickweed will die back, so be sure to get it while you can so that you can add it to salads or make chickweed pesto!
+Chickweed (Stellaria media) is a tasty edible green that comes up in early spring.
+In some milder locations, it will even grow throughout winter.

 Read more about foraging for chickweed here.

 Miner’s Lettuce (Claytonia perfoliata) looks a little bit like chickweed and is sometimes confused with it, but it is a different plant.
 It is a delicious salad green that grows wild in western states but can be cultivated in other areas.

 Like chickweed, it prefers cooler temperatures and will sometimes grow right through the winter.